canonical/phone-docs/en/apps/html-5/tutorials-index.md

 ---
-title: "HTML5 Tutorials"
+title: "HTML5 Tutorials - an introduction"
 ---

-# HTML5 Tutorials
+# HTML5 Tutorials - an introduction

 Get productive in **HTML5 app development** with these **tutorials** that guide you through creating an app with step-by-step procedures and